GUIDE Bird-Watching in Japan Rare and spectacular sights await keen birders

 Urban and mainland sightings

 But bird-watchers don't need to venture to the furthest reaches of the country to spot some fascinating species.
 The beautiful Mandarin duck and falcated duck both live in various spots across Tokyo.
 The tiny, olive green, warbling white-eye is a Japan native and can be found all over the country and black kites are a very common sighting, particularly in mountainous regions.
-Some other spectacular urban sightings are the Japanese waxwing, which visits between November and April, and the widespread Siberian blue robin.
+Some other spectacular urban sightings are the Japanese waxwing, which visits between winter and spring, and the widespread Siberian blue robin.
 The fairy pitta is a challenge to track down, but if you venture to Kochi and Miyazaki prefectures, you might be lucky.
 These pretty birds migrate to Japan in May and tend to dwell in forested hillsides.

 Hokkaido may be the best-known spot for ornithologists, but the country's diverse terrain and changing seasons mean there's always something new to discover.
 There are plenty of organized bird-watching tours for sociable birders but, if you'd rather go it alone, there are incredible species to discover in every corner of Japan.